Emergency procedures that should be followed in the case of fire, accident or other emergency.

-If you discover a fire, operate the nearest fire alarm or, if no alarm is provided, shout “FIRE”.
+If you discover a fire, operate the nearest fire alarm call point or, if no alarm is provided, shout “FIRE”.

 If you hear the fire alarm, leave the building by the nearest available escape route and go to your assembly area.
 Lifts must not be used in the event of fire, unless designated as a fire evacuation lift.

-State your name, location and telephone number.
-Supply the University Emergency Service with any details of the location and the nature of the emergency which they may request.
+- State your name, location and telephone number.
+Supply the University Security Service with any details of the location and the nature of the emergency which they may request.

-Wait for confirmation that your message has been understood.
-The University Emergency Service will call the Fire Brigade and/or Ambulance Service, as appropriate.
-If, after ten minutes, the appropriate Emergency Service has not arrived, repeat the emergency call on 2222.
-If possible, arrange for someone to be at the main entrance to the building, to show the Emergency Services the way to the incident.
+- Wait for confirmation that your message has been understood.

+- The University Security Service will call the Fire and Rescue Service, as appropriate.
+If, after ten minutes, the Fire and Rescue Service has not arrived, repeat the emergency call on 2222.
+If possible, arrange for someone to be at the main entrance to the building, to show the Fire and Rescue Service the way to the incident.

 If you are not qualified in first aid yourself, send for the nearest available First Aider, who will take charge of the situation.

 Ensure that the University Health and Safety Department is informed as soon as practicable.
 In the case of serious incidents, a report should be made promptly by telephone.
-In due course, a report of all fires, accidents and other incidents must be sent to the Director of Health and Safety by means of the University Accident and Incident, etc, reporting system.
+In due course, a report of all fires, accidents and other incidents must be sent to the Health and Safety Department by means of the University Accident and Incident reporting system.